 Basements will be offered on all lots, subject to soil suitability.

 All model homes must feature a full basement.

+The model home in Area C may be built next to the model home in Area D. to create a “model park”.
+These models may share a model parking lot.

 Area E